Jrue Holiday: Injuries and comeback (2013–2017)

 On July 12, 2013, Holiday was traded to the New Orleans Pelicans in exchange for Nerlens Noel and the Pelicans' 2014 first-round draft pick.
 His 2013–14 season ended prematurely after season-ending surgery in February 2014 for a stress fracture in his right tibia.
 Holiday had not played since January 8 due to the shin injury.
 In 34 games, he averaged 14.3 points, 7.9 assists and 1.6 steals per game.

 On January 5, 2015, against the Washington Wizards, Holiday reached 5,000 career points.
 On February 18, he was ruled out for three weeks after aggravating an already injured lower right leg.
 Holiday returned to action much later than originally expected, coming off the bench against the Phoenix Suns on April 10 after missing 41 games.

 On March 9, 2016, Holiday scored a career-high 38 points against the Charlotte Hornets.
 On March 29, he was ruled out for the rest of the season after being diagnosed with a right interior orbital wall fracture.

 On November 18, 2016, Holiday made his season debut after missing the Pelicans' first 12 games while on a leave of absence to care for his wife.
 In 23 minutes off the bench, Holiday scored 21 points on 8-of-14 shooting in a 113–101 victory over the Portland Trail Blazers.
-On January 23, 2017, he had 33 points and 10 assists in a 124–122 victory over the Cleveland Cavaliers.
+On January 23, 2017, he had 33 points and 10 assists in a 124–122 win over the Cleveland Cavaliers.